Southern say: debate a soapbox opportunity for MPs

 Before copping any heckling about mountain bike riding, Dr Clark swiftly moved on to one of his new portfolios, the digital economy — a sector he promised would play a starring role in the post-pandemic world.

-"I want to thank all of the workers who continue to bring the inspiration, develop the products, and make sure that we grow off that $6.6billion base to continue to grow that sector, because the opportunity for wait-list experts makes a big difference if you’re a small, trading nation a long way from market."
+"I want to thank all of the workers who continue to bring the inspiration, develop the products, and make sure that we grow off that $6.6billion base to continue to grow that sector, because the opportunity for weightless exports makes a big difference if you’re a small, trading nation a long way from market."

 "There was talk about these things called CBACS, or community-based assessment centres, but they seemed quite theoretical, quite remote.
 And I think, looking back, basically, it didn’t really prepare us for what we’ve confronted today.